Submissions

 Authors

-Authors who make a submission to this journal consent to the personal information they supply as part of the submission being stored JASC hosting platform (OJS) and processed by the platform and journal editorial teams.
+Authors who make a submission to this journal consent to the personal information they supply as part of the submission being stored on the JASC hosting platform (OJS) and processed by the platform and journal editorial teams.
 Authors who make a submission have the responsibility to ensure that all contributors have read this Privacy and Consent policy and consent to having their personal information that is supplied as part of the submission process being stored in JASC hosting platform (OJS) and processed by the platform and journal editorial teams.
 Authors published in this journal are also responsible for the human subject data that figures in the research reported in the journal.

-Website visitors
+Website Visitors

 JASC hosting platform (OJS) collects anonymized usage log data, including IP addresses, pages visited, date visited, browser information, and geographical data.
-This information is not used to identify visitors personally and it is not used for any purpose other what is described here.
+This information is not used to identify visitors personally and it is not used for any purpose other than what is described here.

 Rights of the Individual